hayden-q/Roll-On/README.md

     // result.Value [double] returns the result of the evaluation
     // result.Rolls [IEnumerable<IEnumerable<DiceRoll>>] displays all the rolls from the evaluation

+## Installing
+Use the following command to install via NuGet

+    PM > Install-Package RollOn -Version 1.0.0

 ## Credits
  This project is largely inspired by [DiceNotation](https://github.com/eropple/DiceNotation) project by eropple, and [Writing a Simple Math Expression Engine in C#](https://medium.com/@toptensoftware/writing-a-simple-math-expression-engine-in-c-d414de18d4ce) by Brad Robinson.